ansible/harbormaster/README.md

 The `ansible-container init` command creates a directory `ansible` with files to get you started.
 Read the comments and edit to suit your needs.

-The `ansible-container build` command creates images from the Ansible playbooks in the `ansible` directory.
+The `ansible-container build [playbook-name]` command creates images from the Ansible playbooks in the `ansible` directory.
+`main` is used as default playbook-name.

 The `ansible-container run` command launches the containers specified in `container.yml`.
 The format is nearly identical to `docker-compose`.